 - A running headline of not more than 45 characters.

 - Summaries/abstracts are key to getting people to read your article.

 - Summaries should be understandable in isolation from your article.

-- Summaries should only have 5 points, ideally, listing; (1) what the question is, (2) why it is interesting, (3) what was done in the study, (4) what was found and (5) what this means.
+- Summaries should have 5 points, ideally, listing; (1) the background, (2) the goal of the study, (3) what was done in the study, (4) what was found and (5) what this means.

 - Advice for optimising your Summary/Abstract (and Title) so that your paper is more likely to be found in online searches is provided at: authorservices.wiley.com/bauthor/seo.asp

 Key-words.
 Listed in alphabetical order, the key-words should not exceed 10 words or short phrases.
 Please pay attention to the keywords you select: they should not already appear in the title or abstract.
 Rather, they should be selected to draw in readers from wider areas that might not otherwise pick up your paper when they are using search engines.